offsideAI/DeepOffsideAI/README.md

-# TeamHumanMD
+# TeamHuman
-TeamHumanMD is a conversational AI that acts as an autonomous agent and automates tasks
+TeamHuman is a conversational AI that acts as an autonomous agent and automates tasks